The Bankrate promise

 If you’re the kind of person who likes to maximize rewards but doesn’t want to put in a lot of work, a new trend could work to your benefit.
-Several credit cards now let you earn rewards in your top spending categories without requiring you to preselect the categories.
+Several credit cards now let you earn rewards in your top spending categories without requiring you to preselect them.

 Consumer card examples

-- The Venmo Credit Card doles out 3 percent cash back on your top eligible spending category each month and 2 percent on your second-largest category.
+- The Venmo Credit Card* doles out unlimited 3 percent cash back on your top eligible spending category each month and 2 percent on your second-largest category.
 All other purchases earn 1 percent cash back.
-There is no longer a rewards cap.
-The eligible categories are dining and nightlife, gas, groceries, travel, transportation, entertainment, health and beauty, bills and utilities and “other.”
+The eligible categories are travel; dining and nightlife; groceries; entertainment; and bills and utilities.

 Business card examples

-- The American Express® Business Gold Card gives 4X points on up to $150,000 per year in two select categories your business spends the most in each billing cycle.
-Those categories include airfare purchased directly from airlines, advertising (purchased in the U.S. to promote your business online, on TV or on the radio), U.S. gas stations, U.S. restaurants, U.S. shipping costs and U.S. computer software, plus hardware and cloud data made directly from select providers.
+- The American Express® Business Gold Card earns 4X points on up to $150,000 per year in two select categories your business spends the most on each billing cycle (then 1X points).
+Those categories include airfare purchased directly from airlines; advertising (purchased in the U.S. to promote your business online, on TV or on the radio); U.S. gas stations; U.S. restaurants; U.S. shipping costs; and U.S. computer software, plus hardware and cloud data purchases made directly from select providers.

 What’s in it for you